How to integrate Google Analytics data into Salesforce

 You should be able to see what channels are bringing the most leads, what the conversion rate to Opportunity for each channel is, how many Closed Won deals have come from each channel, and much more!

 What data gets passed into Salesforce

-At Attributer, we believe there are essentially key elements to attribution:
+At Attributer, we believe there are essentially two key elements to attribution:

 - Channel - How did they get to your website?
 Usually one of Organic Search, Paid Search, Paid Social, Referral, etc.

 - Landing Page - What content on your site attracted them there?
 It could be your Features pages, your blog, your eBooks, etc.

 As a result of this, we built Attributer so that it collects all the information you need to answer the above questions.

 Attributer automatically captures what channel your leads come from (I.e. Paid Search, Paid Social, Organic Search) as well as further detail on each channel (I.e. For Paid Search, it also captures the Campaign, Ad Group, Keyword, etc)